NerestKernels/GKI_KernelSU_SUSFS/README.md

-# Nerest Kernels for Android
+# Wild Kernels for Android

 ## Your warranty is no longer valid!